hlascelles/samudra/pages/about.md

 Large scale change requires weaving together relationships in new ways.
 It requires working with a much greater depth of collaboration than is supported by our current organisational and funding structures.
-**Samudra will develop and support peer-like relationships among** funders(e.g. IGOs, development banks), problem-owners (e.g. national and city governments, companies), methods leaders (e.g. research centres, companies that design and build infrastructure), capacity developers (e.g. waste management companies, NGOs) and other stakeholders.
+**Samudra will develop and support peer-like relationships among** funders (e.g. IGOs, development banks), problem-owners (e.g. national and city governments, companies), methods leaders (e.g. research centres, companies that design and build infrastructure), capacity developers (e.g. waste management companies, NGOs) and other stakeholders.
-It is important to facilitate collaboration between stakeholders that usually don’t interact or whose interaction is typically one-sided.
+It is important to facilitate collaboration between stakeholders who usually don’t interact or whose interaction is typically one-sided.
 <!-- 5.
 Channels --> We will focus on stakeholders that are the most motivated to overcome waste management challenges and that are in the strongest position to implement changes on a global level.
-Instead of requiring a unanimous agreement of all stakeholders (which holds back the UN climate process), we will create groups of stakeholders that develop their own vision of the future and a plan for how to make it real.
+Instead of requiring unanimous agreement from all stakeholders (a requirement that as we've seen holds back the UN climate process), we will create groups of stakeholders that develop their own vision of the future and a plan for how to make it real.

 The connection is inadequate between the global vision and the micro level actions and tools.
 **Samudra will facilitate the development and implementation of a global waste management strategy in full technical detail** and ensure that the strategy keeps evolving along with changing circumstances, instead of becoming outdated.